geo-python/site/source/course-info/installing-miniconda.rst

 Installing Python
 =================

-**It is possible to do programming with Python on your own computer**, but first you need to install Python.
+In this course we try to provide cloud computing resources that do not require you to install anything on your own computer in order to start learning Python.
+Of course, **it is absolutely possible to do programming with Python on your own computer**.
+First, you need to install Python.

 The purpose of this page is to help you to install Python and different Python packages into your own computer.
-Even though it is possible to install Python from their `homepage <https://www.python.org/>`_, **we highly recommend using** `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ for installing Python.
+Even though it is possible to install Python from the `Python homepage <https://www.python.org/>`_, **we highly recommend using** `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ to install Python.
-Miniconda comes with Python and a small number of useful packages.
-Additional packages can be installed using the package management system `conda <https://docs.conda.io/en/latest/>`__.
+Miniconda comes with Python and a small number of essential packages.
+Additional packages can be installed using the package management systems `mamba <https://mamba.readthedocs.io/en/latest/index.html>`_ or `conda <https://docs.conda.io/en/latest/>`__.
+Both offer similar functionality, but we suggest using mamba because it is significantly faster for installing the libraries needed for using Python for GIS.

 Miniconda is a light-weight version of `Anaconda <https://www.anaconda.com/>`_ which is an open source distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.
-In short, it makes life much easier when installing new tools to your Python.
-Full anaconda installation comes with all packages needed in the Geo-Python course (and many more!), but Miniconda allows us to save some disk space and avoid package conflicts (important for those installing GIS-packages!).
+In short, it makes life much easier when installing new tools for use in Python.
+The full anaconda installation comes with all packages needed in the Geo-Python course (and much more!), but Miniconda allows us to save some disk space and avoid package conflicts (important for those installing GIS packages!).

-In case you already have Anaconda installed on your computer, you can continue using that during the Geo-Python course without a problem.
-**If you are new to Python and have not yet installed anything, we recommend you to start by** `installing Miniconda on your computer <https://docs.conda.io/en/latest/miniconda.html>`__.
+In case you already have Anaconda installed on your computer, you can continue using that during the Geo-Python course without a problem. **However, if you are new to Python and have not yet installed anything,** we recommend you start by installing `Miniconda  <https://docs.conda.io/en/latest/miniconda.html>`_ on your computer.

 .. admonition:: Do I need to install anything?

-    Please note that you can also complete the Geo-Python course without installing anything on your own computer!
+    As noted above, you can complete the Geo-Python course without installing anything on your own computer!
-    Each lesson contains a launch button for running the code **interactively in the browser**.
+    Each lesson contains a launch button for running the code **interactively in your web browser**.

 Install Miniconda
 -------------------

-You can find the latest version of Miniconda for different operating systems in the `Miniconda dowload page <https://docs.conda.io/en/latest/miniconda.html>`__.
+You can find several versions of Miniconda for different operating systems on the `Miniconda dowload page <https://docs.conda.io/en/latest/miniconda.html>`__.
-Tips and tricks for Windows, macOS and Linux users below.
+Details on the installation for Windows, macOS and Linux users below.

 Windows
 ~~~~~~~~

-Visit the `Miniconda download page <https://docs.conda.io/en/latest/miniconda.html#windows-installers>`__ and download the latest
-**Miniconda3 Windows 64-bit** installer for Windows.
+To install Miniconda, visit the `Miniconda download page <https://docs.conda.io/en/latest/miniconda.html#windows-installers>`__ and download the **Miniconda3 Windows 64-bit** installer for Windows.
+We recommend the

 .. figure:: img/miniconda-windows.png
     :width: 600px